 Each launching can serve as a point of reference to adjust the “locking bar” and, if necessary, the position of the elastic bands.
 Remember, the patrol must stay within their duly designated area.
 Used “shots” can be retrieved at defined intervals, during which no further launching can take place until an “all clear” is sounded.

-A sample shot holder—one procedure that works well is as follows:
+Tin can shot holder—another approach that works well is as follows:

 For each shot holder, you’ll need a can and a length of surgical tube, inner tube, or some kind of stretch band.
 Six feet works well with Scout staves.